Turbehrt/horosc-GoogleSheets/README.md

 ### Google Sheets implementation

-A model spreadsheet is available: xxx (read-only: to be copied and modified in a personal Google space).
+A model spreadsheet is available: https://docs.google.com/spreadsheets/d/1dgQrJaP_dA9V-9qrfeBkJBjlTtezqR3PmNLpIvNoAyw/copy (read-only: to be copied and modified in a personal Google space).

 > [!NOTE]
 > All numbers (inputs and results, except for quality coefficients) are expressed in degrees in sexagesimal form (e.g. 187.12'04 for 187°12'04'').